-The demandant argues roughly as follows, against Different feature 4, in the Written demand for trial after correction p.
+The demandant argues roughly as follows, against Different feature 5, in Written demand for trial after correction p.
 32 the last line to p.
-33 the last line).
+33 the last line.

-Regarding Corrected invention 2 of the case relating to the Different feature 4, it is very common to use, as a mechanism for taking out pallets stored in a depth direction from a frontage where the pallets are taken out, a take-out mechanism for taking out a front pallet from a shelf area and a moving mechanism for moving a pallet behind to the front, and to take out the rear pallet, which has been moved to the front, from the shelf area.
-The technology is a conventionally well-known technical matter (See the indicated matters in Evidence A No. 5 and the indicated matters in Evidence A No. 6, for example).
-The loading pallet corresponds to the container in Corrected invention 2 of the case.
+Regarding the configuration of Corrected invention 2 of the case relating to the Different feature 5, it is very common to use, as a mechanism for taking out pallets stored in a depth direction from a frontage where the pallets are taken out, a take-out mechanism for taking out a front pallet from a shelf area and a moving mechanism for moving a pallet behind to the front, and to take out the rear pallet, which has been moved to the front, from the shelf area.
+The technology is a conventionally well-known technical matter (See the indicated matters described in Evidences A No. 5 and No. 6, for example).
+The pallet corresponds to the container in Corrected invention 2 of the case.

-Therefore, since the technology of "using a take-out mechanism for taking out a front pallet from a shelf area and a moving mechanism for moving a pallet behind to the front, and taking out the rear pallet, which has been moved to the front, from the shelf area" is a conventionally well-known technical matter, the configuration of Corrected invention 2 of the case relating to the Different feature 4 is only an invention obtained by adding conventionally well-known technical matters.
+Therefore, since the technology of "including a take-out mechanism for taking out a front pallet from a shelf area and a moving mechanism for moving a pallet behind to the front, and taking out the rear pallet, which has been moved to the front, from the shelf area" is a conventionally well-known technical matter, the configuration of Corrected invention 2 of the case relating to the Different feature 5 is only an invention obtained by adding conventionally well-known technical matters.

-Thus, the configuration of Corrected invention 2 of the case relating to the Different feature 4 could have been easily invented by a person skilled in the art on the basis of the conventionally well-known technical matters on Invention A-4.
+Thus, the configuration of Corrected invention 2 of the case relating to the Different feature 5 could be easily invented by a person skilled in the art on the basis of the conventionally well-known technical matters on Invention A-4.